So, you’re done. You’ve finished your work. It’s perfect. Ready to print / submit / bind.

 Are you sure?
 You’re absolutely certain you’ve employed the correct ‘their’ or ‘there’?
 There’s no stray commas or misguided semicolons?
 Ok, off you go then.

-If you’re not absolutely sure, you should have your work proofread or copy edited.
-What’s the difference?
-Not a lot – the terms are often used interchangeably.
-A copy editor or proofreader will check your document for style, grammar, typos and consistency.
-It should be the last step you undertake before finalising a document.
+If you’re not absolutely sure, you should have your work copy edited.
+A copy editor will check your document for style, grammar, typos and consistency.

 Please get in touch via the Contacts page for a chat, quote or enquiry.